7Block Labs

 • Standards compliance

-• W3C: VC 2.0, Data Integrity suites; DID Core. (w3.org)
+• W3C: We're all in on VC 2.0, Data Integrity suites, and DID Core.
+Want to dive deeper?
+Check it out here.

-• Privacy and data minimization
+• Privacy and Data Minimization

-• Revocation and lifecycle SLAs
+• Revocation and Lifecycle SLAs

 • Cryptographic agility and key custody